 Save the dates should ideally be sent out 6-12 months prior to your wedding.
 All you need is the date (and preferably the city) locked in to send them out.
 The venue and everything else can be planned later.

 When it comes to destination wedding save the date etiquette, the earlier the better.
 Overseas trips take a lot of time to plan and save for, especially if you have invited families.
-The general rule for the timing of your save the dates is that the more of a heads up you give your family and friends, the more likely they will be able to attend (most likely need time to book at least one of the following: hotels, leave, flights or babysitters).
+The general rule for the timing of sending the cards is that the more of a heads up you give your family and friends, the more likely they will be able to attend (most likely need time to book at least one of the following: hotels, leave, flights or babysitters).

 Save the date style and design

 Save the date vs wedding invitation only

 Wedding invitations provide more information but in order to send them early enough forgo a save the date, you need to be very organised.
-It’s great if you are that coordinated (and you can save money by skipping save the dates or just consider sending an evite save the date) but most people like to lock things in one by one so as not to get overwhelmed, so a save the date is a quick and easy way to give friends and family a heads up on the date and city while you get the rest of the details sorted.
-Skipping save the dates also doesn’t really suit the style of a formal or traditional wedding.
+It’s great if you are that coordinated (and you can save money by skipping this step or just consider sending an evite save the date) but most people like to lock things in one by one so as not to get overwhelmed, so a save the date is a quick and easy way to give friends and family a heads up on the date and city while you get the rest of the details sorted.
+Skipping a save the date card also doesn’t really suit the style of a formal or traditional wedding.
 If your engagement is very short, there may not be time to organise save the dates as well as wedding invites (and they would most likely be sent out at the same time) so it’s best to leave them out.
 Weigh up your situation and timeline to decide what is right for you.